whomwah/rqrcode_core/README.md

 ```
 data - the string or array you wish to encode

-size   - the size (integer) of the qrcode (defaults to smallest size needed to encode the string)
+size - the size (integer) of the QR Code (defaults to smallest size needed to encode the string)

+max_size - the max_size (Integer) of the QR Code (default RQRCodeCore::QRUtil.max_size)

 level  - the error correction level, can be:
   * Level :l 7%  of code can be restored